 Bitcoin was created by Satoshi Nakamoto and aims to change the way we think about money in general.
 A lot of BTC volume was orignially from people using Silk Road (a darkweb illicit trading site) and online gambling.

 Bitcoin can be described most simply as a “decentralized digital currency”.
 That means that while Bitcoin can be described as ‘internet money’ it is more electronic money that isn’t printed, can’t be placed in a bank and is created by people called miners (more on that later).
 More Bitcoins are produced into circulation through software and technology and every single transaction involving Bitcoins is recorded in an open online ledger known as the Blockchain.

 Now let’s answer a few of the most common Bitcoin questions:

 The idea originally came from a developer named Satoshi Nakamoto, who produced the original Bitcoin white paper describing the mathematics behind a currency that was entirely electronic and independent of any banks, government, etc. The actual name and identity of Satoshi Nakamoto is unknown, but his impact is certainly felt in the cryptocurrency world.
 Bitcoin ‘cents’ are known as Satoshis.

 Not from the government that’s for sure.
 They aren’t printed like dollars or euros, but are rather ‘mined’.
-Bitcoin miners verify transactions made with Bitcoins and are given new Bitcoins as a reward.
+This process works by miners verifying transactions made with Bitcoins and are given new Bitcoins as a reward.
 What was once a process that could be performed in one’s own home, Bitcoin mining has become a major undertaking, now reserved for large companies.

 Well, not really.
 According to the rules behind Bitcoin, there will ever only be 21 million Bitcoins in circulation.
 Don’t worry though, experts such as Gavin Andresen say that the last Bitcoin will mined in the year 2140.
 As for how much the miners are making – it has become financially unsustainable for individuals to mine Bitcoins, as major server rooms are required for the processing power.